JS Hachijō: Construction and career

 On July 1, 2016, the 51st Mine Warfare Force was abolished due to the reorganization of the Mine Warfare Force, and it was incorporated into the 1st Mine Warfare Force.

 Removed from the register on June 6, 2017.
 The total voyage was 288,190.6NM (about 13.3 laps of the earth), and the total number of voyages was 39,783 hours and 11 minutes (about 1657 days).

+Legacy

+The JMSDF and the Japanese Navy before it have a long tradition of making curry for its sailors every Friday, with every ship's cook and galley unofficially competing against each other to see who can develop the best recipe.
+Hachijo's recipe has been recognized in several Yokosuka Curry Festivals as the best curry of the JMSDF.

+Hachijō's recipe was featured in Tadashi Ono and Harris Salat's 2013 book, Japanese Soul Cooking, published by Ten Speed Press.
+It has been quoted as a favorite recipe for curry by other chefs who have tried it.

+The recipe also lives on in commercially available curry pouches manufactured by Chomi Shojo, in their set of popular curries from JMSDF ships, and a plaque from Hachijō was given to and is displayed at the Yokosuka Navy Curry Restaurant at Mikasa Park, which serves and sells Chomi Shojo's "Hachijo Curry".